-SU World Partner Programs in Europe and Russia
+World Partner Programs in Europe and Russia

 To begin your application, click the link in the appropriate program title, and then ‘Apply Now.’
 Most program applications are due March 15 for fall and October 1 for spring.
 Please note that some programs have early application dates – check the individual program pages for details.

-In the University of Graz program, you will study and live as an Austrian student, immersing yourself in the culture and attending classes alongside other international and local Austrian students.
+Students enrolled in this program will study and live as an Austrian student, immersing yourself in the culture and attending classes alongside other international and local Austrian students.
 Classes are offered in both German and English, though there is no German language pre-requisite.
 The three-week intensive German language courses offered at the beginning of the semester are highly recommended as linguistic and cultural preparation for your semester.

 On the CET New Media at FAMU program, you will take courses in video installation, conceptual artworks, experimental documentary, expanded-to-database cinema, intermedia performance, or interactive work.
 There will be opportunities to explore the local Prague arts scene, exhibit works at a local gallery, and receive hands-on mentorship and critique sessions with FAMU faculty and visiting artists.
 This program is small and very selective, and is uniquely designed specifically for new media or intermedia artists.

-Through CEA Prague, study abroad on the campus of Anglo-American University, taking classes in English with Czech, Eastern European, American, and international students.
+Study abroad on the campus of Anglo-American University, taking classes in English with Czech, Eastern European, American, and international students.
 Prague, the City of a Hundred Spires, is known as the cultural, political, and economic center of Central Europe, and is famous for its beautiful architecture, fascinating history, and exciting cultural attractions.
 Anglo-American University offers a comprehensive course listing, specializing in communications, business, humanities and social science, and international relations.

 The London College of Fashion has a long tradition of providing specialized education for the fashion design and product development industries.
 Students take a full semester of courses in fashion design alongside other international and British students.
 Open only to fashion majors.

-Sciences Po offers advanced undergraduates and graduate students a broad-based education conveying multidisciplinary knowledge in social sciences within an international context.
+The Sciences Po program offers advanced undergraduates and graduate students a broad-based education conveying multidisciplinary knowledge in social sciences within an international context.
 It is located in one of Paris’s most famous districts, Saint Germain des Pres, which has been host to the literary and artistic life of Paris since the 17th century.
 Open only to undergraduates in the social sciences with 400-level French proficiency or previous study abroad experience in France.
 Open to graduate students studying international relations.

 The FU-BEST Freie University Berlin program is located at Freie Universität, one of Germany’s premier institutions of higher education.
 Most FU-BEST courses are taught in English, in such disciplines as cultural studies, art history, comparative literature, the European Union, German history, German and European politics, sociology/psychology, film studies, comparative religion, and philosophy.
 There is no German language pre-requisite to apply, but students are required to take a language course during the semester in Berlin.

-The Bard-Smolny Program in St. Petersburg is for students with an equivalent of four semesters of college-level Russian.
+This program is for students with an equivalent of four semesters of college-level Russian.
 Students usually take between 12 and 18 credits per semester, 9 of which are typically in the Russian as a Second Language Program.
 Students are able to chose from a variety of liberal arts courses taught at Smolny College; these classes are taught in Russian.
 Homestays with Russian families are available.

 The CEA Barcelona program is designed for students of all language levels who wish to take courses in English and Spanish from a wide variety of subject areas within the liberal arts and social sciences.
 The program offers many opportunities for students to actively engage in the local culture through in- and out-of-class activities, tours, lectures, and workshops.
-Students can volunteer, participate in language exchanges, or play in a soccer league.